kszenes/PorousConvection.jl/README.md

 [![Build Status](https://github.com/kszenes/PorousConvection.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/kszenes/PorousConvection.jl/actions/workflows/CI.yml?query=branch%3Amain)

-In this project, we implement a 3D multi-XPU finite-difference solver for the convection of a fluid due to temperature through a porous media.
-This is a process that is of particular interest when modeling geophysical processes.
+In this project, we implement a 3D multi-XPU finite-difference solver for the convection of a fluid due to temperature through a porous medium.
+This process is of particular interest when modeling geophysical events.

 The implementation relies on the [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl), for the stencil computations, and [ImplicitGlobalGrid.jl](https://github.com/eth-cscs/ImplicitGlobalGrid.jl), for the distributed computation, and achieves good performance due to the explicit use of shared memory to decrease the number of global memory accesses.